edgamat/edgamat.github.io/_posts/2023/01/2023-01-08-Unsound-CSharp.md

 This is an example of unsound behavior.
 The compiler says directoryName is a string, but it is possible for it to contain `null`.

 The inability to differentiate between a valid object and null has been a huge part of the history of C# (and other languages).
-Programs would require additional code to deal with this possibility:
+Programs usually require additional code to deal with this possibility:

 ```csharp
 string directoryName = System.IO.Path.GetDirectoryName("C:\\");